javl/linger/README.md

 ## short ##

 Most mobile devices are always searching for wifi networks they have been connected to in the past.
-To do this your phone is basically yelling every name of every network it has ever been connected (at home, at the office or at that one hotel on holiday) to see if it will get a response from the router.
+To do this, your phone is basically yelling every name of every network it has ever been connected to (at home, at the office or at that one hotel on holiday), to see if it will get a response from the router.
 These messages contain enough unique information* to use them to fingerprint and track individuals, something that is being done by different parties and for various reasons.
 Shops for instance, use